The “energy revolution” has electric vehicle (EV) charging station installers working overtime.

 When an EV owner needs an installer in their area, it’s hard to know where to find one, who is qualified and if the install price is reasonable.

 Qmerit charges no fees and customers are in complete control to select their preferred installer.
-They contract directly with their chosen installer and Qmerit does not mark up their quote.
+They contract directly with their chosen installer and Qmerit does not mark up their estimate.
 EV and charging station manufacturers actually offer Qmerit’s service to their customers on a complimentary basis.

 EV manufacturers that use Qmerit’s installers include Chevrolet, BMW, Jaguar, Land Rover and MINI.
 EV charging station manufacturers that work with Qmerit include ChargePoint, Electrify America, Enel X and Flo.
 These companies understand the importance of finding trustworthy and reliable charging station installers – and trust in Qmerit’s unique installer scoring algorithm.